 The Wheel at ICON Park

 It’s always fun to get a bird’s-eye view of any place you visit, and The Wheel at ICON Park is the perfect way to do just that while in Orlando.
+Icon Park is located on International Drive a short distance from other popular attractions.

 This gigantic ferris wheel isn’t a thrill ride per se, but because it’s so tall, it can still feel pretty exhilarating to ride.
 We love the amazing view the wheel offers, and highly recommend experiencing it at least once if you can.